In the context of energy balance and weight change, approximately... | Study Prep in Pearson+

-In the context of energy balance and weight change, approximately how many kilocalories (Calories) are stored in 1 pound (lb) of human body fat?
+In the context of energy balance and weight change, approximately how many kilocalories (kcal) are stored in 1 pound of body fat?

 A